When you’re out and about in the colder months, there’s only one thing standing between you and the elements: the best women’s winter coat.

 The 90% duck down, 10% duck feather coat is both windproof and water-resistant, complete with a fleece-lined hood and six large pockets for ultimate practicality.
 The shell lining with ultra-dense polyester (60% higher than most on the market) ensures you’ll stay toasty, no matter the weather.

-Moncler Quilted Shell Down Jacket: Best women’s winter down jacket
+Moncler Moka Down Puffer Coat: Best women’s winter down coat

 As one of the best winter jackets for women, the Quilted shell down jacket by Moncler is everything a good winter coat should be, and much more.